The World's Finest Seabags & Ditty Bags.

 Marking /Tagging the Leadline

-Government and military vessels, including US Navy and Coast Guard, will generally use the leadline marking system as prescribed in US gov publication NSTM 581 2-6:
+Government and military vessels, including US Navy and Coast Guard, will generally use the lead line marking system as prescribed in US gov publication NSTM 581 2-6:

-For non-government vessels however, there are lots of ways to mark a leadline, mostly depending on personal preference and how/where it will be used.
+For private vessels however, there are lots of ways to mark a leadline, mostly depending on personal preference and how/where it will be used.
 It can be measured off and tagged in feet, fathoms or meters.
 The marks themselves are usually made with leather or canvas strips, knots or seizings (sometimes paint markings) at the desired intervals.

-For a traditional example, a narrow strip of rawhide or canvas might be inserted to the rope (tucked into the strands) at 6-foot intervals (1 fathom) with notches to differentiate between 1 fathom, 2 fathoms, 3... etc... plus maybe marks at 1-foot intervals for the first 6 feet or so (for better precision in very shallow water).
-The old timers prefer this type of 'tagging' because it can be "felt" at night... no flashlight or lantern necessary.
+For a example, a narrow strip of rawhide or canvas might be inserted to the rope (tucked into the strands) at 6-foot intervals (1 fathom) with notches to differentiate between 1 fathom, 2 fathoms, 3... etc... plus maybe marks at 1-foot intervals for the first 10 feet or so (for better precision in very shallow water).
+The old timers prefer this type of 'tagging' because it can be "felt" at night... no flashlight or lantern is necessary.

 However in more contemporary times... where the sounding lead will probably be used as a supplement to electronics... the accepted practice is to apply unique paint marks, (or color coded sail twine whipping) at the desired intervals...
 1 band = 1 fathom, 2 bands = 2 fathoms, and so on.